 If you enjoy eating mushrooms as much as I do, you will fall in love with this easy recipe for a creamy mushroom pâté .
 Quick to make and the only time consuming part is the refrigeration.
 The pâté is mouthwatering, delicious and can be served as a starter or appetiser when friends call in.
 Or… Continue reading French Inspired Creamy Mushroom Pâté

-Food lovers of Pancakes with walnuts (Palačinke sa orasima) are easy, fun to make and are enjoyed by all ages.
+Croatian Pancakes with walnut filling (Palačinke sa orasima) are easy, fun to make and are enjoyed by all ages.
 Pancakes can be savoury, sweet, made into wonderful desserts, served for breakfast as well as during the day or evening.
-They become mouthwatering and totally delicious when topped with fresh fruit, drizzled with maple syrup, a… Continue reading Croatian Style Pancakes With Walnut Filling (Palačinke Sa Orasima)
+They become mouthwatering and totally delicious when topped with fresh fruit, drizzled with maple syrup, a berry… Continue reading Croatian Style Pancakes With Walnut Filling (Palačinke Sa Orasima)

 I am going through a little housekeeping, tidying up and updating on my site and I thought I would repost this recipe that I wrote and shared on 16th February, 2016.
 If you are new to my blog site, a big welcome!
 I hope that you enjoy visiting, trying the recipes that you like and… Continue reading Mouthwatering Leek & Potato Bake